-- · Control of the market for the security by one or a few broker-dealers, - "Boiler room" practices involving high-pressure sales tactics, - · Manipulation of prices through prearranged matching of purchases and sales, - The release of misleading information, - Excessive and undisclosed bid-ask differentials and markups by selling broker-dealers, and - Dumping of securities by broker-dealers after prices have been manipulated to a desired level which hurts the price of the stock and causes investors to suffer losses.
+- Control of the market for the security by one or a few broker-dealers, - · "Boiler room" practices involving high-pressure sales tactics, - · Manipulation of prices through prearranged matching of purchases and sales, - · The release of misleading information, - · Excessive and undisclosed bid-ask differentials and markups by selling broker-dealers, and - Dumping of securities by broker-dealers after prices have been manipulated to a desired level which hurts the price of the stock and causes investors to suffer losses.

 Our shares of common stock and warrants are not yet listed for trading on a national securities exchange.
 The listing of our shares of common stock and warrants on a national exchange is a condition to this offering.
-Although we have applied to have our common stock and warrants listed for trading on The NASDAQ Capital Market and we currently expect such listing to be approved in connection with this offering, there is no assurance that such listing will be approved or how long such approval could take.
-Currently, our common stock only trades on the OTCQB and is not listed for trading on any national securities exchange.
+Although we have been approved to have our common stock and warrants listed for trading on The NASDAQ Capital Market, currently our common stock only trades on the OTCQB and is not listed for trading on any national securities exchange.
 In addition, there is no established trading market for the warrants being offered in this offering.
 Investments in securities trading on the OTCQB are generally less liquid than investments in securities trading on a national securities exchange.
 The pool of potential investors who may buy and sell on the OTCQB is limited.
 Many institutional investors have policies which preclude them from doing so.
 You may not be able to sell your securities at the time desired or at the price desired.
-The failure of our securities to be approved for trading on a national securities exchange may have the effect of limiting the trading activity of our securities and reducing the liquidity of an investment in our common stock and warrants.
+The failure of our securities to be listed on a national securities exchange may have the effect of limiting the trading activity of our securities and reducing the liquidity of an investment in our common stock and warrants.
 The effects of not being able to list our securities on a national exchange include:

-- · limited dissemination of the market price of our securities, - limited news coverage, - limited interest by investors in our securities, - · volatility of our stock and warrant prices due to low trading volume, - · increased difficulty in selling our securities in certain states due to "blue sky" restrictions, and - · limited ability to issue additional securities or to secure additional financing.
+- · limited dissemination of the market price of our securities, - · limited news coverage, - · limited interest by investors in our securities, - · volatility of our stock and warrant prices due to low trading volume, - · increased difficulty in selling our securities in certain states due to "blue sky" restrictions, and - · limited ability to issue additional securities or to secure additional financing.